Top Toys of 1972: UNO, Barbie, Hot Wheels and Family Game-Night Chaos

 Why is UNO ranked above Barbie and Hot Wheels?

-What kind of toys dominated 1972?
+What kinds of toys were popular in 1972?

 Get the Weekly Gen X Drop